 As an Ofsted registered setting we follow the Early Years Foundation Stage curriculum.
 Whilst the children’s lead and interests form the themes and topics, the activities are all underpinned by a sensitive curriculum that allows staff to individualise their delivery to meet the unique needs of all the children.
 Whether a child is an active learner, is beginning to engage in critical thinking whether creatively or cognitively or enjoying exploring through play it is the awareness of these characteristics of their learning that allow staff to ensure they motivate each and every child.

 We believe it is important to create a supportive environment for our children where they are not only supported by the staff but also by their peer group.
 For this reason our sessions are largely split into academic years.
 Our Rising 5’s, often referred to as pre-school or playgroup, benefit from a three hour session up to 5 mornings a week.
-A slightly shorter two and a half hour session is offered to those children between the ages of two and three in our Rising 3 sessions, up to three afternoons a week (dependant on age).
+A slightly shorter two and a half hour session is offered to those children between the ages of two and three in our Rising 3 sessions.
 By adopting this sessional style of nursery arrangement it allows the children to rehearse and adopt strategies particularly within their Personal Social and Emotional development that will support them throughout their educational Journey.

 To visit our Rising 3's page